wandersoncferreira/mamulengo/README.md

 and [H2](https://www.h2database.com/html/main.html) for
 Clojure and [Local Storage](https://funcool.github.io/hodgepodge/) for ClojureScript.

+## Release and Dependency Information

+This project follows the version scheme MAJOR.MINOR.COMMITS where MAJOR and MINOR provide some relative indication of the size of the change, but do not follow semantic versioning.
+In general, all changes endeavor to be non-breaking (by moving to new names rather than by breaking existing names).
+COMMITS is an ever-increasing counter of commits since the beginning of this repository.

 ## Installation

 *Bleedinng-edge project..
 Still wondering about APIs and code organization..*